Laboratory Director

 Volunteer & Directed Lab Student | CV

-Grace (she/her) is a third-year undergraduate student majoring in Psychology and pursuing a Certificate in Business.
+Grace (she/her) is a fourth-year undergraduate student majoring in Psychology and pursuing a Certificate in Business.
 With a strong passion for clinical psychology and sexual health, she is excited about contributing to a lab that values inclusivity and acceptance.
 In her free time, Grace enjoys going to the gym and spending time outdoors.

-• Charlotte Rea
+Charlotte Rea

 Charlotte (she/her) is a fifth-year undergraduate student majoring in biology and psychology.
 She is excited to be a directed lab student in the Sage Lab this fall.
 Her research interests include utilizing queer and feminist perspectives in sex and sexuality research.
 In her free time, she enjoys reading, travelling, and running!